Citrix Virtual Apps and Desktops

 Image preparation issues

 Because MCS creates many machines from a single image, some steps are performed to ensure that all machines are unique and correctly licensed.
 Image preparation is a part of the catalog creation process.
 This preparation ensures that all provisioned machines have unique IP addresses and correctly announce themselves to the KMS server as unique instances.
 Within MCS, image preparation occurs after selecting the master image snapshot.
 A copy is made to enable the catalog to isolate itself from the selected machine.
 A preparation VM is created, based on the original VM, but with the network connection disconnected.
-Disconnecting the network connection prevents conflicts with other machines, while ensuring that prepared VM is only attached to the newly copied disk.
+Disconnecting the network connection prevents conflicts with other machines, while ensuring that the prepared VM is only attached to the newly copied disk.

 A small instruction disk, containing the steps required to run the image preparation, is attached to the prepared VM.
 This prepared VM starts and the image preparation process begins.
 Image preparation includes the following processes: